-The preparation of the financial statements in conformity with accounting principles generally accepted in the United States of America requires the ART to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities.
+The financial statements were prepared in conformity with accounting principles generally accepted in the United States and require the ART to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities.
 Actual results are likely to differ from those estimates and those differences may be significant.